-Bravissimo product director Clare Harris explains how the retailer is bucking the trend for declining sales on the high street and discusses its potential for future growth.
+Bravissimo product manager Clare Harris explains how the retailer is bucking the trend for declining sales on the high street and discusses its potential for future growth.

 Fuller-bust lingerie and swimwear retailer Bravissimo has been making the headlines this year with a wave of new store openings.

 The company now has 26 shops open across the country, with the 27th opening in Chelmsford this summer, and has recently relocated its Cardiff and Liverpool stores to prime shopping locations.

 But the journey to expanding its retail presence in the UK hasn’t always been smooth sailing, with suitable locations being few and far between.